tl-its-umich-edu/archive-db/README.md

     1. Replace the provided `LOG_LEVEL` value with the minimum level for log messages you want to appear in output. `INFO` or `DEBUG` is recommended for most use cases; see Python's [logging](https://docs.python.org/3/library/logging.html) module.

     1. Under `MYSQL_DATABASE`, replace the empty strings and `0` with the parameters for the database you wish to connect to.

+    1. If you would like files written elsewhere, replace the provided `OUT_PATH` with a relative or absolute path to a directory of your choice.
+Directories on the specified path that do not exist will be created by the application.
+If no value is provided for `OUT_PATH`, the application will default to the `data` directory included in the repository.

 ### Usage